-Call for fracking laws to be relaxed
+Plan to relax law on initial fracking tests

 They call the proposed relaxation of planning law an outrageous subversion of the planning process.

-The Energy Minister Claire Perry said: "This package of measures delivers on our manifesto promise to support shale and it will ensure exploration happens in the most environmentally responsible way while making it easier for companies and local communities to work together."
+Energy Minister Claire Perry said: "This package of measures delivers on our manifesto promise to support shale and it will ensure exploration happens in the most environmentally responsible way while making it easier for companies and local communities to work together."

 She said shale gas had the potential to lower energy prices, although opponents of the technology say there is no evidence this will happen in the UK.